 Somebody had bought this one too, I think, but had returned it to REI.
 It felt better to me than the others — maybe because it’s a bigger frame, like my old Super Mirage.
-Almost too big — it nearly fails the straddle test.
-But with a new shorter stem and narrow bars, it now feels perfect.
-Also, turns out that I like the Shimano 105s a lot better than the Campys I had on my last road bike.
+Almost too big — it nearly failed the straddle test.
+But with a new shorter stem and narrow bars, it felt just fine.
+Also, turns out that I liked the Shimano 105s a lot better than the Campys I had on my previous road bike.

 Alex said she wanted to bike to work — but only if someone would schlep her panniers up Beacon Hill for her every morning, so I bought a rack.
 We wanted to go places on the weekends too, so I bought a pannier of my own, and then another.
 She was willing to ride in the rain, so I got some Bontrager fenders.
-Then, at the end of the summer, our friend Gail offered to hang on to the bike in case I came back, so I guess I’ve had it for eight years by now.
+Then, at the end of the summer, our friend Gail offered to hang on to the bike in case I came back to town, so I ended up not selling it after all.

 The specs on the web page, when available, suggested that the average-size Novara Strada weighed 22 lbs as delivered — a shock after my lithe little Serotta.
 I had imagined that the reason for building aluminum bikes was so that they would be light.
-I still choose Speedplay “frog” pedals, but they don’t need to be titanium any more.
+I still bought Speedplay “frog” pedals, but they no longer needed to be titanium.

-The most recent addition is the Banjo Brothers handlebar bag — largely for visual balance.
-Like the Arkel panniers, it has a bit more substance than some might prefer, and some features I won’t use, but it’s a good size, and now I don’t have to dismount to make minor clothing adjustments.
-I don’t use lights much, but I have a little round light that rubber-bands to a loop on the front of the bag, and I’ve recently figured out that my Spok rear light is best displayed beneath the Jandd under-seat bag.
+The last major addition was the Banjo Brothers handlebar bag — largely for visual balance.
+Like the Arkel panniers, it had a bit more substance than some might prefer, and some features I wouldn’t use, but it was a good size, and I didn’t have to dismount to make minor clothing adjustments.
+The bag interfered with my favorite headlamp, but I bought a little round light that would rubber-band to a loop on the front of the bag.